gdsbook/book/notebooks/05_choropleth.md

 The ADCM provides a global measure of fit which can be used to compare the alternative classifiers.
 As a complement to this global perspective, it can be revealing to consider how each of the observations in our data was classified across the alternative approaches.
-To do this we can add the class bin attribute (`yb`) generated by the `mapclassify` classifiers as additional columns in the dataframe to visualise how they map to observations:
+To do this, we can add the class bin attribute (`yb`) generated by the `mapclassify` classifiers as additional columns in the dataframe to visualize how they map to observations:

 ```python
 # Append class values as a separate column